hryniu555/jquery-auto-builder/README.md

 #jQuery Auto Builder

-##An NPM package to help you automate the process of building your custom version of jQuery.
+An NPM package to help you automate the process of building your custom version of jQuery.

+##How to use it